cartersocha/derek-vibe/SPEC.md

   - Campaign association
   - Session date
   - Notes presented in a styled panel with preserved line breaks
-  - List of participating characters with links
+  - List of participating characters with links laid out in a 1/3/5 responsive grid to surface more attendees at a glance
+- Campaign-specific ordering assigns a session number based on ascending session date; numbering appears on the sessions list, campaign detail cards, and session detail header when a campaign provides dated entries
 - Unsaved session note drafts persist locally across navigation and are cleared after a successful submission to prevent data loss

 ### Characters